Layr-Labs/hello-world-avs/README.md

 npm run:claim-payments
 ```

-In order to create and claim multiple payments (run the above two commands more than once), you must wait up to 2 minutes.
-The current block time set with `npm run start:anvil` is 0.01 seconds.
+In order to create and claim multiple payments (run the above two commands more than once), you must wait up to 5 minutes.